How-To: Sending data to the Data Portal

 Snapping a value of your signal

-By default values are logged cyclially.
+By default values are logged cyclically.
 In our example we have defined that the value of uiAmbientHumidity will be logged every minute.
 If you want to log the value at an specific event or in between the minute, you can use the xSnapAmbientHumidity variable:

 xSnapAmbientHumidity := TRUE;